benjaminion/upgrading-ethereum-book/src/book.md

 > The Proof-of-Stake (PoS) Ethereum consensus protocol is constructed by applying the finality gadget Casper FFG on top of the fork choice rule LMD GHOST, a flavor of the Greedy Heaviest-Observed Sub-Tree (GHOST) rule which considers only each participant’s most recent vote (Latest Message Driven, LMD).

-This is the first sentence of [a recent paper](https://arxiv.org/abs/2110.10086) on attacks on the Ethereum&nbsp;2.0 consensus protocol.
+This is the opening sentence of [a recent paper](https://arxiv.org/abs/2110.10086) on attacks on the Ethereum&nbsp;2.0 consensus protocol.

-TODO
+My hope is that by the end of this chapter that sentence will make perfect sense to you.
+There's a lot there to unpack, but we'll be taking a fairly long run up to it, and in this introductory section I will just be covering some basic concepts and terminology that will be frequently appearing.

 [TODO: That paper is a great starting place for an exposition of PoS]::